reactGo/reactGo/README.md

 npm test:watch
 ```

-We have unit tests for async (redux) actions, reducers, and components.
+We have unit tests for async (redux) actions, reducers, and stateless components with [enzyme](http://airbnb.io/enzyme).

 #### Deployment